SUNSET OF FURMANKIND

 Marcelo cleared his throat.
 “Suicides usually tend to leave notes explaining why, but he didn't leave one behind that anyone can find,” the director said.
 “None of the guys from his Wing were able to find anything in his room either.”

-Aaron approached them and wiped at the fur beneath his eyes.
+Aaron approached them and wiped at the fur around his eyes.
 “I can't imagine why he did this,” the bear mumbled.
 “We all thought he'd finally gotten over his girl abandoning him to the AHCP.
 He seemed to really enjoy himself yesterday competing against Alicia in the target shoots.”

 “There was no reason for him to take his own life,” Gerard grumbled from the darkness, “especially without even leaving anything saying why.”